Skip to content

 Iran

-The gap reflects genuine uncertainty, not propaganda.
-Communications infrastructure across Iran has been degraded by US and Israeli strikes.
-Hospitals in targeted areas are overwhelmed.
-Military deaths travel through reporting chains that may themselves be disrupted.
+The gap reflects genuine uncertainty: communications infrastructure has been degraded by strikes, hospitals are overwhelmed, and military reporting chains may be disrupted.
 The true figure will not be established until the war ends.

 Four IDF divisions occupy a 30km strip while Hezbollah sustains 3,500 strikes; the toll passes 1,000.